masoudmodabber/commons-protocol/docs/domain.md

 * Membership rules.
 * When a Commons should divide into smaller geographic Commons.
-* Whether Reciprocity Agreements should be established, suspended, or terminated with other Commons.
+* Whether Reciprocity Agreements should be established, suspended, or terminated.

-Detailed governance remains outside the initial exchange application.
+Detailed governance is outside the initial exchange application.

 The first application should avoid embedding permanent administrative power into its core domain unless operationally unavoidable.